top of page

 This enables coordination, progress tracking, and dependency management within the team.

-Level 4 — Cross-functional Visible
+Level 4 — Cross-Functional Visible

 Work is selectively visible across teams and stakeholders where shared outcomes or dependencies exist.